 - Read a text file line by line and display each word separated by a #. - Read a text file and display the number of vowels/consonants/uppercase/lowercase characters in the file. - Remove all the lines that contain the character 'a' in a file and write it to another file. - Create a binary file with name and roll number.
 Search for a given roll number and display the name, if not found display appropriate message. - Create a binary file with roll number, name and marks.
-Input a roll number and update the marks. - Write a random number generator that generates random numbers between 1 and 6 (simulates a dice). - Create a CSV file by entering user-id and password, read and search the password for given user-id.
+Input a roll number and update the marks. - Write a random number generator that generates random numbers between 1 and 6 (simulates a dice). - Write a Python program to implement a stack using list. - Create a CSV file by entering user-id and password, read and search the password for given userid.